About

 - As close to optimal as possible

-- Executable and readable by humans
+- Readable by humans

 - Supports human analysis of string/sequences